JoshuaFern/fire-autotools/README.md

 You can find the image for your device here: https://www.amazon.com/gp/help/customer/display.html/ref=hp_bc_nav?ie=UTF8&nodeId=200529680

 Do not use a lower version than your currently installed version or try to use an image from the wrong device.
-Be aware the current root method may not work on upcoming versions.
+Be aware the current root method may not work on upcoming FireOS versions.

 If you wish to change your background wallpaper, replace ./other/wallpaper.jpg with your preferred image.